 Hurricane Activity.
 In the third quarter of 2017, several of our facilities were affected by the hurricanes in the Caribbean and Gulf of Mexico, including our St. Eustatius terminal, which experienced the most damage and was temporarily shut down.
 The damage caused by the Caribbean hurricane resulted in lower revenues for our bunker fuel operations in our fuels marketing segment and lower throughput and associated handling fees in our storage segment in 2017 and in the first quarter of 2018.
 In 2017, we recorded a \$5.0 million loss in "Other income (expense), net" in the consolidated statements of income for property damage at the terminal, which represents the amount of our property deductible under our insurance policy, and we received \$12.5 million of insurance proceeds, of which \$3.8 million was for business interruption.
-In January 2018, we received \$87.5 million of insurance proceeds from business interruption insurance are included in "Operating expenses" in the consolidated statements of income and in "Cash flows from operating activities" in the consolidated statements of cash flows.
-We recorded a \$78.8 million gain in "Other income (expense), net" in the consolidated statements of income in the first quarter of 2018 for the amount by which the insurance proceeds exceeded our expenses incurred during the period.
+In January 2018, we received \$87.5 million of insurance proceeds in settlement of our property damage claim for our St. Eustatius terminal, of which \$9.1 million related to business interruption.
+Proceeds from business interruption insurance are included in "Operating expenses" in the consolidated statements of income and in "Cash flows from operating activities" in the consolidated statements of cash flows.
+We recorded a \$78.8 million gain in "Other income (expense), net" in the consolidated statements of 2018 for the amount by which the insurance proceeds exceeded our expenses incurred during the period.
 Although the repairs are not complete, we expect that the costs to repair the property damage at the terminal will not exceed the amount of insurance proceeds received.